Troop of monkeys escape German wildlife park | DW | 08.04.2021

-Around two dozen barbary macaques have broken out of their enclosure in southwestern Germany.
-Police suspect their escape was enabled by construction work.
+Twenty-five barbary macaques have broken out of their enclosure in southwestern Germany.
+Police suspect that their escape was enabled by construction work.

 Twenty-five Barbary macaques escaped from a zoo in the German town of Löffingen on Thursday for several hours.